datacarpentry/shell-genomics/_episodes/04-redirection.md

 ## Redirection

-We're excited we have all these sequences that we care about that we just got from the FASTQ files.
-That is a really important motif that is going to help us answer our important question.
-But all those sequences just went whizzing by with grep.
-How can we capture them?
+`grep` allowed us to identify sequences in our FASTQ files that match a particular pattern.
+But all of these sequences were printed to our terminal screen.
+In order to work with these sequences and perform other opperations on them, we will need to capture that output in some way.

-We can do that with something called "redirection".
-The idea is that we're redirecting the output to the terminal (all the stuff that went whizzing by) to something else.
-In this case, we want to print it to a file, so that we can look at it later.
+We can do this with something called "redirection".
+The idea is that we're redirecting what was output to the terminal to another location.
+In our case, we want to print this information to a file, so that we can look at it later and do other analyses with this data.

-The redirection command for putting something in a file is `>`
+The command for redirecting output to a file is `>`.

-Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files in to another file called 'bad_reads.txt'
+Let's try out this command and copy all the records (including all four lines of each record) in our FASTQ files that contain
+'NNNNNNNNNN' to another file called 'bad_reads.txt'.

 ~~~
 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt